The presentation ultrasound scan is particularly useful when there is any concern about the position of the baby, especially if the baby is breech.

 Ultrasound is being used to image mostly solid organs such as liver, kidneys, uterus and ovaries, muscles and blood vessels and babies in the womb.

-It has however limited value in organs such lungs, bone, stomach and bowel/colon.
+It has however limited value in organs such as lungs, bone, stomach and bowel/colon.

 Ultrasound images are black and white but colour Doppler is being used to evaluate organ and blood vessel blood flow and this is what the red and blue colours on the screen are.